tembo-io/trunk/contrib/dict_int/Guide.md

 # When should you use it?

-This extension could be implemented when considering a database with a substantial amount of integer data, upon which full-text searches need to be performed.
+This extension could be implemented when considering a database with a substantial amount of integer data, within which full-text searches need to be performed.

 # Example use case.